andy-portmen/native-client/README.md

 Notes:

-1. On Linux and Mac, installer script only copies node executable if it is not already defined in the PATH enviroment.
+1. On Linux and Mac, installer script only copies node executable if it is not already defined in the PATH environment.
 Please make sure you have an up-to-date version of NodeJS
 2. On Linux and Mac, you can define custom root directory by adding `--custom-dir=` to the installer script
   Example: `./install.sh --custom-dir=~/Desktop/`
-3. Removing the native client [Linux and Mac]: As of version 0.2.1, the installer prints all the directries it creates or inserts scripts in.
+3. Removing the native client [Linux and Mac]: As of version 0.2.1, the installer prints all the directories it creates or inserts scripts in.
 Basically on Linux and Mac, two JSON files are inserted to predefined directories and a root directory is created which contains all the files.
 To remove the program simply delete the root directory and delete the two generated manifest JSON files.
 Path to all these files will be printed during installation
-4. Removing the native client [windows]: On Windows OS, a directory is created in "Program Files" and all the files are inserted in this directory.
+4. Removing the native client [windows]: On Windows OS, a directory is created in the "%LocalAPPData;" and all the files are inserted in this directory.
 To remove the program, simply delete this directory.
 Also note that two registry entries are also added so that Chrome, Opera, and Firefox browsers can find the actual executable.
-Path to these registry entries are also printed during installation
+Path to these registry entries are also printed during installation.
+You can use "uninstall.bat" to remove all files and registries.
 5. If you don't remember where the files are, simply run the installer one more time.
 It just overwrites all the files.
-6. For the installer to be able to copy manifest files and to create the root directory, it needs administration (sudo) permission.
-If you are not comfortable to allow this permission, you can manually copy all the files